Library Instruction Overview

-You can also collaborate with your liaison librarian to teach or co-teach an in-class course-related instruction session.
-These sessions focus on introducing your students to subject-focused research materials relevant to your class or discipline, and helping students learn the best means to gather and evaluate scholarly information.
+You can collaborate with your liaison librarian to teach or co-teach an in-class course-related instruction session.
+These sessions focus on introducing your students to subject-focused research materials relevant to your class or discipline.
+Students also learn strategies to effectively gather and evaluate scholarly information.
 Whenever possible, active learning strategies and a student-centered approach are customary.
 When you collaborate with a librarian, you can also opt for the course-related instruction session(s) taught by your librarian to take place in one of the Library's computer labs, allowing students to have authentic hands-on practice with the databases, resources, and activities being introduced.

 To arrange for an in-class course-related instruction session, please contact your liaison librarian at least two weeks prior to the date the instruction is desired.
 The earlier the contact, the more you and your librarian can discuss your student learning goals, assignments, and plan meaningfully toward the desired outcomes.

 The Library's Course Reserves Processing staff work with hundreds of faculty and courses each semester, and will link instructors' Course Reserve lists online in the Library website.
 Digital items that instructors request will be linked on these lists.
 Any books, DVDs, and other physical items requested will be listed on the Course Reserve list and available for students to request at the Library's Circulation Desk.

-Instructors wanting to place items on Reserve for their courses can submit requests via the online forms found on the Course Reserves web pages or come in person to meet with Reserve Processing staff in Room 140, Parks Library.
-Library research and class Guides are linked with Course Reserves lists as well.
+Instructors wanting to place items on Reserve for their courses can submit requests via the online forms found on the Course Reserves web pages or come in person to meet with Reserve Processing staff at the Parks Library Circulation Desk.
+Library research and class guides are also linked to Course Reserves lists.